Previous

 Internal Penetration Tests

-In an external penetration test, I focus on your company's publicly accessible systems (perimeter).
-I look for possible vulnerabilities that would allow me to take over a system or use it to gain initial access to your internal network.
+In an external penetration test, we focus on your organisation's publicly accessible systems (perimeter).
+We look for potential vulnerabilities that would allow us to take over a system or use it to gain initial access to your internal network (initial access).
 For example, are there externally accessible systems with known vulnerabilities or outdated software?

-The added value of an external penetration test lies in the assessment of the ACTUAL state of the IT security level of your externally accessible systems.
+The added value of an external penetration test is to determine the current state of the IT security level of your externally accessible systems.
 The pentest report provides the basis for hardening your perimeter.

-In an internal penetration test, I do not look at externally accessible systems, but focus on the current state of your internal systems or internal IT infrastructure.
-Depending on the customer's requirements, I can focus on testing individual systems (e.g. clients/golden image), a defined area (scope) or on testing hardening measures that have already been implemented.
+In an internal penetration test, we do not look at externally accessible systems, but focus on the current state of your internal systems or internal IT infrastructure.
+Depending on the customer's requirements, we can focus on testing individual systems (e.g. clients/golden image), a defined area (scope) or a targeted review of hardening measures that have already been implemented.

-A common application for internal pentests is the assessment of the current state of Microsoft Active Directory, where I can identify vulnerabilities or misconfigurations that could lead to a compromise or takeover of your Active Directory.
+A common application for internal pentests is to determine the current state of Microsoft Active Directory, where we identify vulnerabilities or misconfigurations that could lead to your Active Directory being compromised or hijacked.
 The pentest report forms the basis for hardening your internal IT infrastructure.

 Subcategories of the Procedures